+- Syllabus

-- 1. Syllabus - 2.
-Midterm and final grades
+- Midterm and final grades

+- Assignments and grades for each assignment

+- Attendance daily

-FACULTY POLICY & PROCEDURES (GENERAL)
+7 FACULTY POLICY & PROCEDURES (GENERAL)

 This section contains information about faculty policy and procedures that apply to all CCCK faculty members.
 There are additional policies that apply to SAS faculty only.
 For information on these policies, see section 16, Faculty Policy & Procedures (SAS).